peterhcharlton/info/README.md

 * **Latex Editor**: [TeXShop](https://en.wikipedia.org/wiki/TeXShop) and [TeXstudio](http://www.texstudio.org/) are free programs for editing latex documents.
 TeXShop is designed for MacOS, and TeXstudio is useful for other operating systems.
 TeXstudio requires a Latex typesetting system to function, such as [MikTex](https://miktex.org/).
 I have also found [TeXcount](https://www.ctan.org/tex-archive/support/texcount) useful for counting the number of words in Latex files (such as theses).
 * **Automated Backups**: [Google Drive](https://www.google.com/drive/) and [Dropbox](https://www.dropbox.com/) both allow you to backup your files to the cloud (automatically backing up any new or edited files when you're connected to the internet), and synchronise them between computers.
 * **Code Respositories**: [GitHub](https://github.com/) allows you to backup your code online, keep a history of changes, and synchronise it between computers.
 It also provides a platform for creating a free website.
+* **Matlab &reg; and Octave**: [Matlab](https://www.mathworks.com/products/matlab.html) is widely used to perform mathematical analyses in university engineering departments.
+It requires a licence.
+[Octave](https://www.gnu.org/software/octave/) is freely available software which is largely compatible with Matlab &reg;.

 ## Search Engines for Finding Publications